RazrFalcon/resvg/README.md

 One of the main difference from other rendering libraries is that *resvg* does a lot of preprocessing before rendering.
-It converts shapes to paths, resolves attributes, ungroups groups, removes invisible elements, fixes a lot of issues in malformed SVG files and only then starts the rendering.
+It converts shapes to paths, resolves attributes, removes groups, removes invisible elements, fixes a lot of issues in malformed SVG files and only then starts the rendering.
 So it's very easy to implement a new rendering backend.

 More details [here](doc/svgdom.adoc).